-- Cheque and Transmission products, including overdrafts and revolving loans;
+- Cheque and transmission products, including overdrafts and revolving loans;

 - Investment products;

 - Commercial property finance;

-- Debtor and Leveraged finance;
+- Debtor and leveraged finance;

-- Retail and Business Foreign Exchange services; and
+- Retail and business foreign exchange services; and

-- Merchant Services (card acquiring).
+- Merchant services (card acquiring).

-FNB's Strategy
+FNB's strategy

 In line with the Group's overall strategy, FNB seeks to strengthen its relative positioning in the domestic market, grow its domestic franchise in market segments where it is currently under-represented and to target selected African countries for investment.
-FNB Africa's activities outside of South Africa are carried out by FREMA and not by the Bank.
+FNB Africa's activities outside of South Africa are mainly carried out by FREMA and not by the Bank.

-In the domestic South African market, FNB has put in place a strategy to grow and retain core transactional accounts with retail, commercial and wholesale customers.
+In the domestic South African market, FNB has put in place a strategy to grow and retain core transactional accounts with retail and commercial customers.
 FNB offers customers innovative products and channels at an acceptable cost, supported by reward programmes such as eBucks (whereby customers are allocated virtual eBucks currency amounts to, for example, purchase discounted products and vouchers through the eBucks shop and other online retailers), SLOW lounges (providing qualifying customers free access to the SLOW lounges, shared with British Airways business class customers, at various South African airports) and fuel, data and airtime rewards.
-Innovations such as a FirstRand banking app for use on smartphones, cell phone banking and eWallet (electronic card and card-less wallets enabling the transmission of funds to individuals without bank accounts) are also designed to attract new customers.
-This strategy has resulted in a net increase of 542,000 (an increase of 8 per cent.) in core transactional accounts, underpinning the total net increase in active accounts of 1.1 million during the year ended 30 June 2013.
-In addition, FNB's success in cross-selling to its customers also increased the average products per customer from 2.10 to 2.13 during the year ended 30 June 2013.
-A positive outcome from this growth in customers is the commensurate increase in transactional volumes, particularly as a result of FNB's deliberate objective to drive customers onto its electronic platforms.
+Innovations such as a FNB banking app for use on smartphones, cell phone banking and eWallet (electronic card and card-less wallets enabling the transmission of funds to individuals without bank accounts) are also designed to attract new customers.
+FNB's success in cross-selling to its customers also increased the average products per customer from 2.13 to 2.34 during the year ended 30 June 2014.
+A positive outcome from this customer growth and cross-sell is the commensurate increase in transactional volumes, particularly as a result of FNB's deliberate objective to drive customers onto its electronic platforms.